Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/questions.md

 ## DeepMask
 * in segmentation loss, what is the range of i and j?
 Do we use the full ground truth segmentation mask or a crop of size $w^{o} \times h^{o}$ of it?
 * how's low-rank achieved?
 SVD?

+## R-CNN
+* Did R-CNN refine spatial locations?
+Fast R-CNN seemed to say yes.
+* It has a third training stage? to train the bounding box regressors?